Employment Law

 - The signature of you or your lawyer.

 Filing a discrimination charge has multiple steps.
 Before you can formally file your charge, you have to complete an online inquiry and interview with the EEOC.
 After completing the preliminary steps, you can file your charge online, and the EEOC can then investigate and resolve your complaint.
+Each claim is different, but it may take multiple months for the EEOC to reach a resolution in your case.

 Filing a DFEH Complaint